TimothyDelille/timothydelille.github.io/_content/stanford_cs329s_machine_learning_systems_design.md

 * Third party data: data that someone else collects about the general public

 ## Formats
+**Row-based is best to access samples, continuously write transactions.
+Column-based is best to access features.**

+Examples of formats:
 json, csv (row-based, access samples), parquet (column-based, access features; Hadoop, Amazon Redshift), avro (Hadoop), protobuf (TensorFlow), pickle (python, PyTorch)

-Row-based is best to access samples, continuously write transactions.
-Column-based is best to access features.

 CSV is text, Parquet is binary (more compact, but not human readable)